Type 32 frigate: Concept phase / design contenders

-In November 2021, Royal Navy First Sea Lord Tony Radakin announced that the ship had entered its concept phase.
+In November 2021, the First Sea Lord, Tony Radakin, announced that the ship had entered its concept phase.
 He added that it was too early to define its characteristics but being a "Type 31 Batch 2" frigate could be an option.
 Radakin also reiterated the intent of the programme to provide "additional volume" to the fleet and embrace emerging technology.
 The revised National Shipbuilding Strategy, released in March 2022, suggested that the Type 32 frigates were likely to be "the first of a new generation of warships with a focus on hosting and operating autonomous onboard systems".
-Earlier comments by the UK's Minister for Defence Procurement, Jeremy Quin, also suggested that the new Type 32 frigate will be a platform for autonomous systems, adding to the Royal Navy's capabilities for missions such as anti-submarine warfare and mine countermeasures.
+Earlier comments by the Minister for Defence Procurement, Jeremy Quin, also suggested that the new Type 32 frigate will carry autonomous systems, adding to the Royal Navy's capabilities for missions such as anti-submarine warfare and mine countermeasures.
 Whilst the Type 32 is still in the concept phase, a number of designs have already been put forward to meet some of the suggested roles the vessels may undertake, especially in regard to operating offboard systems:

 Adaptable Strike Frigate

-BAE Systems revealed the Adaptable Strike Frigate (ASF) in 2022 and was developed from the growing interest towards offboard systems and modularity and backdropped with the similar interests expressed in various UK defence documents and Royal Navy concepts.
-Described as mixture between a frigate and a cargo ship, the design features aesthetic characteristics of the Type 26 frigate on the forward half of the vessel with gunnery systems (BAE/Bofors 57Mk3 and 40MK4), vertical launch systems (CAMM Mushroom Farms and Mark-41), laser directed energy weapon mounts (Dragonfire) and sensors; however the aft half features a full-width space above deck for containers (Including mission modules), four large boat bays, hangar, UAV kennel, Chinook-capable flight deck and a large under-flight deck mission bay with a large stern ramp capable of deploying two 11 metre-sized craft flanked by two small davits.
-Overall, the design is capable of holding 20x twenty foot equivalent containers (TEU) and can maneuverer such containers around the ship using SH Defence's CUBE system.
-The design has a length of 130 metres and displaces approximately 6000 tonnes and costs before system integrations come to around £250-300 Million per ship.
+BAE Systems revealed the Adaptable Strike Frigate (ASF) in 2022 and was developed from the growing interest towards offboard systems and modularity with the similar interests expressed in various UK defence documents and Royal Navy concepts.
+Described as mixture of a frigate and a cargo ship, the design has the aesthetic characteristics of the Type 26 frigate on the forward half of the vessel with gunnery systems (BAE/Bofors 57Mk3 and 40MK4), vertical launch systems (CAMM Mushroom Farms and Mark-41), laser directed energy weapon mounts (Dragonfire) and sensors; the aft half has a full-width space above deck for containers (Including mission modules), four large boat bays, hangar, UAV kennel, Chinook-capable flight deck and a large under-flight deck mission bay with a large stern ramp capable of deploying two 11 metre craft flanked by two small davits.
+The design is capable of holding 20 × twenty foot equivalent containers (TEU) and can manoeuvre such containers around the ship using SH Defence's CUBE system.
+The design has a length of 130 metres and displaces approximately 6,000 tonnes and costs before system integrations come to around £250–300 Million per ship.
 The current power arrangement is a combined diesel-electric and diesel-mechanical (CODED) arrangement, directly connected to a centre-line shaft and supported by two azipods which provide the ship's propulsion.